-The starting point for the race is Couch Lane Bridge, Devizes on the Kennet and Avon Canal.
+The starting point for the 125-mile race is Couch Lane Bridge, Devizes on the Kennet and Avon Canal.
 The course follows 54 miles of the canal and occasional stretches of the River Kennet to Reading where it joins and follows the River Thames for a further 71 miles.
 The canal is far from being plain paddling.
-It includes the 502 yards long Bruce Tunnel at Savernake and 56 locks, all of which have to be portaged.
-On the Thames, much of which must normally be negotiated in darkness, some assistance is gained from the current but most of the 20 locks must be portaged.
-Crews which successfully catch the tide may have as much as 5 knots assistance at the height of the ebb tide, while those that miss the tide find it virtually impossible to make any headway against the flood stream.
+It includes the pitch-black, 502-yards-long Bruce Tunnel at Savernake and 56 locks, all of which have to be portaged.
+On the Thames, much of which is normally be negotiated in darkness through the night, some assistance is gained from the current with another 20 locks to be portaged.
+Crews that successfully catch the tide at Teddington, where the Thames becomes tidal for the last 17 miles to Westminster, may have as much as 5 knots assistance at the height of the ebb tide.
+Those that miss the tide find it virtually impossible to make any headway against the flood stream.
 Hazards to be encountered include obstructions along the canal banks, steep and slippery banks, strong winds, weirs on the Thames, angry swans, sub-zero temperatures at night, the heat of the sun by day, and finally the danger of being swamped and capsized by passing pleasure craft on the tidal stretches of the Thames.
 The finishing point is just downstream from Westminster Bridge, where many an exhausted canoeist has had to be lifted from their boat.